dopdahl16/Luther-Baseball-Scoreboard/README.md

 Please, contact me at dopdahl16@gmail.com with any questions.
 I had fun doing this (admittedly rushed) analysis and am always looking for feedback.

+Legal notice: I do not claim to own or have created chromedriver.exe. chromedriver.exe exists here as a courtesy to the user.
+ChromeDriver, of which chromedriver.exe is a part, is currently in the open source Chromium project.
+This project is developed by members of the Chromium and WebDriver teams.
+Find more information here: https://chromedriver.chromium.org/home

+Unless otherwise explicitly stated (such as in the above paragraph), all files in this repository are the sole property of me, Daniel Opdahl.

 ## Development notes on the project

 My approach to finding out the minimum number of plates of each digit were needed to operate the scoreboard started with a few realizations: